MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 124.0.2478.19: April 1, 2024

+Fixed various bugs and performance issues.

+### Feature updates

+- **Cross-device Search Query History suggestions.** The existing Search Query suggestions are enhanced with cross-device query history in both Recent Searches and browser searches for enterprise users who have enabled Edge Sync across devices/browsers.
+From now on Edge will give you the relevant query history suggestions that you used for previous searches, regardless of where you did it.
+You can always trust Edge to help you quickly re-find the information that you've accessed before.

 ## Version 124.0.2478.10: March 28, 2024